Medusa Nebula

 The Medusa Nebula is a planetary nebula in the constellation of Gemini.
 It is also known as Abell 21 and Sharpless 2-274.
 It was originally discovered in 1955 by University of California, Los Angeles astronomer George O. Abell, who classified it as an old planetary nebula.
-Until the early 1970s, the nebula was thought to be a supernova remnant.
 With the computation of expansion velocities and the thermal character of the radio emission, Soviet astronomers in 1971 concluded that it was most likely a planetary nebula.
 As the nebula is so large, its surface brightness is very low, with surface magnitudes of between +15.99 and +25 reported.

-The central star of the planetary nebula is an PG 1159 star.
+The central star of the planetary nebula is a PG 1159 star.